 There is a clear desire to turn to greener forms of memory foam mattresses.
 The reason for this is sometimes less about the environment and more about the sleep experience.
 We tend to believe that memory foam is the best option for a good night’s sleep.

 This astronaut inspired dense foam works with the shape of the body to cradle us in the right position.
-We don’t always want to give that up in the quest for a totally environmental alternative.
+We don’t always want to give that up in the quest for an environmental alternative.
 So, greener foam mattresses are still preferable to something like inflatable mattresses for daily use.